jweiming/docker-multi-stage-build/README.md

-# docker-multi-stage-build
+# Using Docker Multi-stage Builds

-Example for using Docker multi stage build to compile and build your application
+This is an example for using Docker multi stage build to compile and build your application.
+The application is a Springboot application microservice that uses H2 embedded database.

+As we will be building the application completely in-container, we do not need to have Java or Maven (and related dependencies) in our local environment.
+Docker will handle those parts for us.
+Take a look at the ```Dockerfile``` below.

 #### Docker multi-stage build

+Two containers will be used during the build process.
+A Maven container (with openjdk) used for the build and a jre-alpine image used for the release container.
+In this way, the release container will be smaller in size and do not include all the unnecessary dependencies and files.

 ```
 FROM maven:3.5.2-jdk-8 as BUILD